brodybits/cordova-sqlite-express-build-support/README.md

 ### Android database provider

-By default, this plugin uses [Android-sqlite-connector](https://github.com/liteglue/Android-sqlite-connector), which is lightweight and should be more efficient than the Android system database provider.
-To use the built-in Android system database provider implementation instead:
+~~By default, this plugin uses [Android-sqlite-connector](https://github.com/liteglue/Android-sqlite-connector), which is lightweight and should be more efficient than the Android system database provider.~~ To _explicitly specify_ the built-in Android system database provider implementation ~~instead~~:

 ```js
 var db = window.sqlitePlugin.openDatabase({